-Zeeman and Murphy v HMRC (ongoing)
+Zeeman and Murphy v HMRC (High Court)

 Successfully appearing with James Kessler QC before the The First Tier Tribunal, which decided in favour of the taxpayer in the first decision to examine the scope of the Partial Closure Notice regime introduced by Finance (No2) Act 2017.